What are the best open-ended toys your kids will grow with?

 We use these multiple times per week, and I have watched their balance and coordination soar because of it!
 They come in many different colors and are perfect for every young kid in your life.

 This tool bench is another gem that has been in our home for over three years.
-The boys have used these tools countless amounts of times both on and off the bench.
-It never fails that they run for their toolbox any time someone is working on a project.
+The boys have used these tools countless times, both on and off the bench.
+It never fails to run for their toolbox any time someone is working on a project.